webuimaker/chetan/content/statistical-consulting-services/statistical-analysis-modelling.md

 ---
+#--------- general---------- ##
 title: "Statistical Analysis & Modelling"
 date: 2020-03-25
 weight: 3
-description : "This is meta description"

-summaryText: Statistics is not only about collecting data and creating graphs and tables; it is a science of making inferences or predictions from observed data applied to a population.
-ISCON Statistics has statistical consultants that are well equipped to handle all your statistical needs.
-We use various software packages, such as STATA, SPSS, and R, as one of the components of our data analysis services.

-image: images/services/statistical_analysis_modelling.png
-icon: /images/homepage/services/statistical_analysis.svg
 type : service
+description : "Statistical analysis and consulting services"
 sitemap:
   changefreq: monthly
   filename: sitemap.xml
   priority: 0.5

+#--------- homepage ----------#
+icon: /images/homepage/services/statistical_analysis.svg
+alt: "Statistical analysis in R SPSS SAS WinBugs"
+summaryText: Statistics is not only about collecting data and creating graphs and tables; it is a science of making inferences or predictions from observed data applied to a population.
+ISCON Statistics has statistical consultants that are well equipped to handle all your statistical needs.
+We use various software packages, such as STATA, SPSS, and R, as one of the components of our data analysis services.

+#--------- service page ---------- #
+subHeader: "robust statistical analysis and data modelling services"
+image: images/services/statistical_analysis_modelling.png
 ---

 ## What is statistics?